kotyzap/Photo-Curator/README.md

 # 📸 Photo Curator

 **v3.2** · A local, browser-based tool for culling and ranking large photo libraries.
-Point it at a folder of JPEGs and it walks you through three steps — drop the blurry ones, collapse burst duplicates, and surface your best shots — all running entirely on your own machine.
+Point it at a folder of JPEGs (and see SD card folders in DCIM folder automatically) and it walks you through three steps — drop the blurry ones, collapse burst duplicates, and surface your best shots — all running entirely on your own machine.
 Nothing is uploaded anywhere.

 Built for photographers who come home from a trip with a few thousand frames and want the keepers fast.